 Source: Bank of Estonia

 As of 31.12.2018, Spanish direct investments to Estonia amounted to 77.3 million euros, which represent approximately 0.2% of all direct investments to Estonia.
-Most of the investments were in wholesale and retail trade, manufacturing and real estate.
+Most of the investments were in wholesale and retail trade, manufacturing, real estate and finance and insurance.
 The largest Spanish-owned company in Estonia is Fersa Energias Renovables SA.
-One of the biggest investments by Spain is Marbella Club Hotel SA in the tourism sector, which was bought by the Schlössle Hotel Group AS.
+One of the biggest investments done by Spain is Marbella Club Hotel SA in the tourism sector, who bought the Schlössle Hotel Group AS.

 According to Statistics Estonia, the number of Spanish tourists in Estonia is growing consistently, probably as the result of Spanish economic growth as well as interest in new, historically exciting and safe destinations.
-In 2016, 31,342 Spanish tourists stayed in Estonia, compared to 27,665 in 2016 and 25,929 in 2014.
-Naturally, Estonia’s accession to the European Union in 2004 provided a strong impetus for the increase of tourism – the number of Spanish tourists accommodated in Estonia in that year grew by 54% and in 2005 by 96% (over 15,500 Spaniards) compared to previous years.
-A new growth in the number of Spanish tourists came in 2011, when Tallinn was the European Capital of Culture.
+Naturally, Estonia’s accession to the European Union in 2004 provided a strong impetus for the increase of tourism and a new growth in the number of Spanish tourists came in 2011, when Tallinn was the European Capital of Culture.

 Estonian and Spanish cultural relations are strong and dynamic.
 Interest in Spanish language and culture is constantly growing in Estonia.
 Since 1992, it has been possible to study Spanish language as an entire course of study at Tartu University, and in 2002 it became possible to study Spanish at Tallinn University.
 Spanish language instruction at both universities was made possible by extremely strong support from the Spanish Embassy.
 Tartu University has an agreement for exchange of instructors and students in higher courses with Granada University, and student exchange occurs with Oviedo University and Las Palmas University.
 Many Spanish language instructors have gained experiences in Spain thanks to grants given by Spain.
 Employees of various government offices have used this opportunity as well.
 Since 2003, it has been possible to take the DELE (Spanish as a foreign language) exam at Tallinn University.
 There is an active Spanish language and cultural center, Hispaania Maja (Spanish House), and MTÜ Centro Picasso in Tallinn.